emilygv/emilyvernon.com/_casestudies/bringly.md

 {% include case_h3_block.html
 title="Before and After"
-content="Though both of these pages look like a single pager, **there are multiple interactions occurring.
+content="Though both of these pages look simple, **there are multiple interactions occurring.
 These were taken into consideration to create an experience that felt interactive and responsive to input.** The order of information was key for both creating deliveries and the table for tracking deliveries." %}

 ![](/assets/images/casestudies/bringly/bringly_before_after_delivery.png)